 This empirical coverage provided by this interaction-satisfaction framework argues against the hypothesis that all forms of probing necessarily reflect "minimal search," where "minimal" means that the search will halt immediately upon encountering one matching goal.
 However, such a "minimal" probe may still be described in this theory, as a probe with identical interaction and satisfaction conditions (11d).
-We furthermore might consider specifications of this form to be some sort of default, explaining the prevalence of the widely attested Closest constraint on locality (2) which may be derived by a breadth-first minimal search procedure (see section 2 above).18 Finally, we note that Deal's theory is a procedural theory, or at least most naturally described in procedural terms.
+We furthermore might consider specifications of this form to be some sort of default, explaining the prevalence of the widely attested Closest constraint on locality (2) which may be derived by probing involving the Chow 2022 search algorithm or breadth-first search (see section 2 above).
+Finally, we note that Deal's theory is a procedural theory, or at least most naturally described in procedural terms.
 This demonstrates the strength of this procedural mode of description, even for describing interactions which do not obey the Closest constraint on locality.